The study- and examination regulations are reworked at the moment. Current information can be found on the institute's website and on this site.

 The DSH - or German Language University Entrance Exam for Foreign Students - is obligatory for all applicants whose first language is not German and who have earned their initial degree from a university (or equivalent institution) where the language of instruction is not German.

-The master’s program in interdisciplinary Latin American studies links problem-oriented training in the disciplines of cultural anthropology, history, Literature Studies, Brazilian studies, sociology, politics, or economics with regional foci and expert profiling.
+The master’s program in interdisciplinary Latin American studies links problem-oriented training in the disciplines of cultural anthropology, history, Literature Studies, Brazilian studies, Gender Studies, sociology, politics, or economics with regional foci and expert profiling.
 Thematic emphases are placed on the historical, political, and social transformation processes as well as the cultural dynamics of Latin America.
 In so doing, transregional and global processes of integration and interdependence, changing ideologies, and gender-specific questions are given special attention.